Our Hawaii Travel Guide

 Volcanoes National Park, Hawaii

 Hawaii is famous for its many volcanoes that formed 70 million years ago.
 The Volcanoes National Park is one of the few places where you can safely visit an active volcano.
 Here, lava seeps from the earth’s cracks and shapes the surrounding landscape.
 The park also contains the shield volcano Kilauea, which only recently became active.

 A visit to Hawaii will be incomplete without its famous Maui Ocean Center.
 Visitors can experience the marine life surrounding the islands of Hawaii.
 You will also find a massive living reef in the ocean center with around 40 coral species.
 In addition, you can walk through the underwater tunnel and get a chance to look closely at sharks and stingrays.

 Waimea Canyon State Park, Kauai

-Waimea Canyon State Park, or the Grand Canyon of the Pacific, is located on the western side of Kauai.
-Waimea Canyon, the Grand Canyon of the Pacific, offers a scenic drive.
+Waimea Canyon State Park, or the Grand Canyon of the Pacific, is located on the western side of Kauai, and offers a scenic drive.
 The canyon’s landscape includes waterfalls and colorful rock layers.

 Polynesian Cultural Center, Oahu